As a Tenant, I Broke Every Lease: Here’s What That’s Taught Me as a Landlord

 Your tenants do not read minds—and they certainly won’t read that lease!
 Avoid the well-meaning or oblivious tenant by making sure your tenant is aware of everything in the lease, and get their signature to prove they knew about it.

-[We’re republishing this article to help out our newer readers.]
+We’ve updated this article and are republishing it to help out our newer readers.

 What other lease tips do you have?